blambeau/phd/writing/NOTES.md

     * Remove or replace the paragraph about a fluent being TOP in LTS states.

-  * 2.6.3 Tester and property automata

-    * The graphical distinction between accepting and non-accepting states has not be introduced (double-circle)

   * Everywhere

     * How to change captions' font??